JTGA/cheerups/README.md

 ##4.
 Technologies

-Technologies currently in use to build this app include:  Ruby on Rails, HTML, Bootstrap, and CSS/SCSS
+Technologies currently in use to build this app include:  Ruby on Rails, HTML, Bootstrap, and CSS/SCSS.
+In addition PostgreSQL was used in the formation of the database.
+Also, Trello was used for project management and workflow assistance with Entity Relationship Diagrams (ERD) and User Stories.
+Heroku was used as a cloud platform to host the application.